M3351AN/Usugumo/README.md

 ## KnownIssues

-- Currently only works on x64 processes(?)
+- Currently only works on x64 windows
 - Current implementation does not take into account CR3 encryption, kernel-mode memory protection, etc., and is only used as a PoC

 ## License